George Harrison: Legacy

 In 2004, Harrison was posthumously inducted into the Rock and Roll Hall of Fame as a solo artist by his former bandmates Lynne and Petty, and into the Madison Square Garden Walk of Fame in 2006 for the Concert for Bangladesh.
 On 14 April 2009, the Hollywood Chamber of Commerce awarded Harrison a star on the Walk of Fame in front of the Capitol Records Building.
 McCartney, Lynne and Petty were present when the star was unveiled.
 Harrison's widow Olivia, the actor Tom Hanks and Idle made speeches at the ceremony, and Harrison's son Dhani spoke the Hare Krishna mantra.

 A documentary film titled George Harrison: Living in the Material World, directed by Martin Scorsese, was released in October 2011.
 The film features interviews with Olivia and Dhani Harrison, Klaus Voormann, Terry Gilliam, Starr, Clapton, McCartney, Keltner and Astrid Kirchherr.

 Harrison was posthumously honoured with The Recording Academy's Grammy Lifetime Achievement Award at the Grammy Awards in February 2015.

 An Illinois State Historical Society marker in Benton, Illinois, commemorates Harrison's visit in the town in 1963 to see his sister, making him the first Beatle to visit the United States.
-In 2017, a mural installation was unveiled in the town of Harrison painted by artist John Cerney.
+In 2017, Benton unveiled a commemorative mural along southbound I-57, painted and donated by artist John Cerney.
 Statues of Harrison can be found around the world, including several across his native Liverpool and a bust in the Shadhinotar Shagram Triangle Sculpture Garden in Dhaka, Bangladesh, commemorating Harrison's contributions to Bangladeshi culture.

 On 24 May 2024 a Historic England blue plaque was unveiled at Harrison's childhood home at 12 Arnold Grove in Wavertree by his wife Olivia.